growerp/growerpuntil20220814/README.md

-# GrowERP Flutter ERP Admin App for Moqui.org or ofbiz.apache.org (web browser/Android/IOS)
+# GrowERP Flutter ERP Apps for Moqui.org or ofbiz.apache.org(just POC) for web/Android/IOS.

 more info at https://www.growerp.org (be patient, also in flutter, needs to load for the first time....)

-- also see the introduction below.
+# Repository organization(Only 'master' is valid)
+All apps are stored in a single repository in the packages directory:
+- admin: a ganeral ERP application.
+- Hotel: an ERP vertical for hotels
+- ecommerce: an ecommerce frontend.
+- freelance: An app for freelancers selling products and services.
+- core: cannot be run, it is used by all the apps stored here.
+- utils: general dart utilities.
+- website: The www.growerp.org website.

 # Online versions.
-where you can create your own company, demo data will be provided.
+You can create your own company, demo data will be provided.

 ## Web browser version.
 - Admin: https://admin.growerp.org
 - Hotel: https://hotel.growerp.org